vermin/WAZN.Pool/README.md

 [Example screenshot](http://i.imgur.com/SEgrI3b.png) of running the pool in single module mode with tmux.

 To keep your pool up, on operating system with systemd, you can create add your pool software as a service.
-Use this [example](https://github.com/vermin/wazn-nodejs-pool/blob/custom/deployment/wazn-nodejs-pool.service) to create the systemd service `/lib/systemd/system/wazn-nodejs-pool.service`
+Use this [example](https://github.com/dvandal/cryptonote-nodejs-pool/blob/master/deployment/cryptonote-nodejs-pool.service) to create the systemd service `/lib/systemd/system/cryptonote-nodejs-pool.service`
 Then enable and start the service with the following commands :

 ```
-sudo systemctl enable wazn-nodejs-pool.service
+sudo systemctl enable cryptonote-nodejs-pool.service
-sudo systemctl start wazn-nodejs-pool.service
+sudo systemctl start cryptonote-nodejs-pool.service
 ```

 #### 4) Host the front-end